mono/Embeddinator-4000/README.md

 as the tools needed to turn a .NET library into something that can be consumed on that platform.

-This is a work in progress, the initial goals for this project are to surface .NET to C, C++, Objective-C (across the various Apple platforms) and Java (Android and regular Java).
+Presently there is support for .NET to C, Objective-C (across the various Apple platforms) and Java (Android and regular Java), across Windows, Linux and macOS platforms.

 ## Getting Started